Top Countries for Photography (2026): 12 Best

 The marble mausoleum glows softly when viewed from Darwaza-i Rauza’s carved arch.

-7) Morocco — markets, mountains, and Sahara lines
+7) Morocco — texture, geometry, and desert light

 Koutoubia Mosque minaret with snow-capped High Atlas Mountains, Marrakech, Morocco.